Villanova Experts Reflect on the 2010s

 Since 2010, there have been so many memorable and historic events that have shifted culture and society into unfamiliar territory around the world.

-Stephen Strader, assistant professor of Geography and the Environment
+Stephen Strader, assistant professor of geography and the environment

 Over the last decade we have seen the issue of anthropogenic or human-induced climate change shift from something discussed between select, interested scientists to the front page of the news on a daily basis.
-This dramatic change in importance and coverage over climate change makes complete sense given, six of the last ten years globally have been in the top ten warmest on record.
-Actually, very likely, if not certain, is that the last 5 years will be the hottest globally on record.
-The odds of that happening in naturally are very close to zero.
-Nowhere have the effects of a changing climate been realized more so than in the western U.S. where wildfires have wreaked havoc year after year in the 2010's.
-States such as California, Colorado, Kansas, Oklahoma, New Mexico, and Washington all experienced record-breaking wildfires over the last decade.
-Specifically, the Camp Fire in 2018 became the deadliest and most destructive wildfire in California history, destroying 18,000+ homes and killing 85 people in the town of Paradise, CA.
+This dramatic change in the importance and coverage of climate change makes complete sense given six of the last ten years globally have been in the top ten warmest on record.
+Actually, it's very likely, if not certain, that the last five years will be the hottest globally on record.
+The odds of that happening naturally are very close to zero.

 Additionally:

-Jerusha Conner, associate professor of Education and Counseling
+Jerusha Conner, associate professor of education and counseling

 The latter half of this decade witnessed a resurgence of student activism, sparked by Black Lives Matter protests and the dramatic events at the University of Missouri in the fall of 2015.
-Highlighting 2015 as a pivotal year for student activism, the authors of the American Freshman National Norms survey deemed the 2015 freshman class “the most ambitious” group in 49 years of the survey’s administration in terms of their expectations for participating in protests, connecting to their communities, and influencing the political structure (Eagan et al., 2016: p.
-7), and the numbers of freshman who report having participated in demonstrations as high school seniors has ticked up every year since.
-In my own research with college student activists in 2016, I found three striking trends: nearly half came to college already seeing themselves as activists; only 10% consider themselves single-issue activists (more than half identified seven or more issues their activism addressed); and a significant share were protesting their own institution’s policies or practices, but instead concerned themselves with broader social and political issues.
-They are what I call outward-facing activists, who use their campuses to stage and mobilize campaigns, rather than as the targets of their change efforts.
+Highlighting 2015 as a pivotal year for student activism, the authors of the American Freshman National Norms survey deemed the 2015 freshman class "the most ambitious" group in 49 years of the survey's administration in terms of their expectations for participating in protests, connecting to their communities and influencing the political structure; and the numbers of freshmen who report having participated in demonstrations as high school seniors has ticked up every year since.

-One interesting shift with this generation of student activists is that rather than turning their backs on the system or seeking to upend it, they are focused on enhancing voter registration and turnout, especially among young people.
+One interesting shift with this generation of student activists is that, rather than turning their backs on the system or seeking to upend it, they are focused on enhancing voter registration and turnout, especially among young people.
 And their efforts appear to be working.
 Youth turnout in the 2018 midterms was double that of 2014, and record numbers of youth are continuing to register to vote.
 As the decade comes to a close and the 2020 campaign season revs up, the engagement of student activists in electoral politics will be important to continue to track.

 Connect with: